AlexandreLemoine40/AlexandreLemoine40/README.md

 ## About Me 💻

 With a passion for creating seamless web and mobile experiences, I thrive on tackling complex challenges and transforming ideas into scalable solutions.
 My journey in software development has equipped me with a diverse skill set, allowing me to excel in both frontend and backend development.
+I'm continuously learning by crafting complex projects and using advanced programming concepts on my spare time, using websites like [CodeCrafters](https://codecrafters.io).

 ## Skills 🛠️

-### **Continuous Learning**
-I'm continuously learning new programming knowledge, such as crafting HTTP Router from scratch or programming language parser/interpreter using resources I can find on the Internet on various websites such as CodeCrafters (huge thanks to this great quality website)

 ### CodeCrafters Certificates
 ![HTTP Server](https://backend.codecrafters.io/progress/http-server/430953a9-858f-4173-b9b4-60026feddca2)